 December 10, 2019The Utilities Commission hosted a Water SDC Public Hearing at 1:30 pm in Conference Room 207 of the Hillsboro Civic Center, 150 E Main Street, Hillsboro, and unanimously voted to approve the proposed SDC and current methodology adjustments.
 Members of the public were welcome.

-April 1, 2020The approved SDC rates and updated methodology will go into effect.
+April 1, 2020The approved SDC rates and updated methodology went into effect.

 Water System Development Charge